Daniel-Prashad/SpotifyHistory/README.md

 # Instructions
 1. Download all files and ensure that the file structure is maintained.
-2. Open a new terminal and change your current working directory to the SpotifyHistory folder downloaded in step 1.
+2. Open a new terminal and change your current working directory to the folder downloaded in step 1.
 3. It is recommended to create and activate a virtual environment before continuing.
 3. Ensure that the below python libraries are installed by running the following:
    * pip install pandas